LiveNathan/blog/_posts/power.md

 Through my research, I discovered several approaches:

-**Vectorworks for big shows**: Marshall's company uses Vectorworks for their larger productions.
+**Vectorworks for big shows**: Derek's company uses Vectorworks for their larger productions.
 The software can calculate power and generate load balance reports, but it's a separate tool from their quoting and inventory system ( they use Flex).
 So there's this disconnect—the power planning happens in one place, the business planning in another.